aksommerville/penance/README.md

 - [ ] Music.
 - - [ ] Review instruments again, after I've heard them all a few times.
 - - [ ] '' sound effects.
-- [x] The lock puzzle feels wrong.
-Bad sound effects, and I'm not sure, the moment of unlocking, it just doesn't pop.
+- - [ ] Sound blast if you blur web then refocus some time later.
 - [ ] Build for Pi.
 Include linux-x86 and raspi binaries on Itch.
-- [ ] Hey we got a couple days left.
-Make a minicomic.

 ## Playtest high scores